 The site covers over 9,300 acres with another 35,000 acres when the tide goes out.
 There is over 60km of road and another 60km of tracks and 21km of railway track.

 It is home to over 200 private residents living in around 100 dwellings.
 There are seven working farms managing 7,000 acres between them.

-For over 30 years, the MOD has been dedicated to wildlife conservation on the site.
-The 30 Sites of Special Scientific Interest (SSSI) also SPA, SAC and Ramsar designations for flora and fauna that exist here are testiment to this work.
+The MOD and QinetiQ are dedicated to wildlife conservation on the site.
+The 30 Sites of Special Scientific Interest (SSSI) also SPA, SAC and Ramsar designations for flora and fauna that exist here are testament to this work.

 The site and its contractors are major contributors to the local economy employing around 300 people.